imdrasil/jennifer.cr/docs/aggregation.md

 # Aggregations

-There are 2 types of aggregation functions: ones which are working without a GROUP clause and returns single values (e.g. `max`, `min`, `count`) and ones, working with GROUP clause and returning arrays of values.
+There are 2 types of aggregation functions:
+1. working without a GROUP clause and returns single values (e.g. `max`, `min`, `count`)
+2. working _with_ a GROUP clause and returning arrays of values

 #### Max